jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2026-02-23-productionize-recommender-with-eda/index.md

 In [**Part 1**](/blog/2026-01-29-prototype-recommender-with-python/), we built a contextual bandit prototype using Python and [`Mab2Rec`](https://github.com/fidelity/mab2rec).
 While effective for testing algorithms locally, a monolithic script cannot handle production scale.
 Real-world recommendation systems require low-latency inference for users and high-throughput training for model updates.

-This post demonstrates how to decouple these concerns using an event-driven architecture with Apache Flink, Kafka, and Redis.
+This post demonstrates how to decouple these concerns using an event-driven architecture with Apache Flink, Kafka, and Valkey.

 <!--more-->